psatyajeet/personal-site/src/pages/posts/2021/02/19/one-month-of-continuous-glucose-monitoring.md

 ![Blood glucose during a typical afternoon of meals](./example-chart.jpg 'Thai food has a high blood glucose impact!')

-My lunch at around 1pm of Korean mapo tofu barely registered.
+My lunch at around 1pm of Korean-style mapo tofu (mapadubu) barely registered.
 I then had a small bowl of Ben and Jerry's ice cream around 3:30pm.
 At 7pm, I had a Thai dinner of pumpkin curry and Pad Kee Mao.
 The Thai food had quite an impact on my blood glucose!

 ## Why CGM?